Redstoneguy129/Redstoneguy129/README.md

 ## 🚀 About Me
 I'm a full stack developer with experience in backend software engineering.
-I used to create Minecraft mods to learn Java then moved on to creating UI libraries with TailwindCSS.
-Now i am going into university to study Software Engineering and look to focus on combining AI with finance.

 ## 🔗 Links